 But they can still end up with a Croatian passport – how awesome is that?

-Most citizenship by ancestry programs are not nearly as generous.
+Most citizenship by ancestry programs is not nearly as generous.
+In the case of Croatia, the process of naturalization is also fairly demanding.

-The recent changes to Croatia’s citizenship law makes the country an incredible option for obtaining Citizenship by Ancestry.
-And as an added bonus, new Croatian citizens by descent (and their spouses) get to keep their existing nationality.
+The recent changes to Croatia’s citizenship law make the country an incredible option for obtaining Citizenship by Ancestry.
+And as an added bonus, new Croatian citizens of descent (and their spouses) get to keep their existing nationality.

 This is a big plus, as the country generally doesn’t permit dual citizenship for people who obtained Croatian citizenship by naturalization.